 We both understand and believe that no human can completely satisfy another.
 We both understand and believe that Hollywood’s portrayal of “the one” is a complete lie and can never truly be found.
 Yes, we do believe God is sovereign.
 However, we don’t think any single human being can completely satisfy the deepest desires of our souls.

 Erin and I both understand and believe that Jesus is the only person that could ever completely satisfy our souls.
-As Jesus said, “Whoever drinks of the water that I will give him will never be thirsty again” (John 4:14).
+As Jesus said, “But those who drink the water I give will never be thirsty again…” (John 4:14).
 This is why we aren’t supposed to be each other’s reason for living; God is.
 The purpose of our relationship is to point each other as well as others to Jesus because He truly is all we need.

 She is willing to go anywhere and do anything for God.

 This characteristic of Erin constantly amazes me.
-Her humble and submissive heart reminds me of Ruth’s words, “Where you go I will go” (Ruth 1:16).
+Her humble and submissive heart reminds me of Ruth’s words, “Wherever you go, I will go; wherever you live, I will live.
+Your people will be my people, and your God will be my God.”
+(Ruth 1:16).
 Because my life may possibly be devoted to full-time ministry, I needed a lady that would be willing to joyfully go at any time wherever God called us to go.
 It is Erin’s joy every single day of her life to go wherever God calls her and do whatever God asks of her.
 Her entire life is devoted to God and His kingdom.